justinthelaw/opera/README.md

 ### Root Directory Run

-To run each sub-stack in one terminal, execute the following:
+(RECOMMENDED) To run each sub-stack in one terminal, execute the following:

 ```bash
 npm run start:all